 LinkedIn: 24 Hours

 Posts on LinkedIn have a healthy lifespan of 24 hours.
-Because of this, posting anything more than once a day is usually overkill, with some sources saying every-other-day is better for engagement.
+Because of this, posting anything more than once a day is usually overkill, with some sources saying that every other day is better for engagement.

 YouTube: 20 Days